 This year, I'm doing something a little different: I'll be buying very small amounts of very special coffees, 20-50lbs, and selling them here as limited edition coffees.
 I'll be rotating coffees through very quickly, I doubt most will last more than a week, so if something piques your interest, grab it quick!
-Since these are VERY limited amounts, and the holidays make it very hard to guage purchases, in the off chance I run out of one Limited Release, you will be sent the next one up.
+Since these are VERY limited amounts: in the off chance I run out of one Limited Release, you will be sent the next one up.
 Sold in 1lb increments.

 This natural process coffee puts blueberry and blackberry notes front and center.
 However, it's not a one-trick pony: loads of floral orange blossom and honeysuckle notes, deep dark chocolate, and just enough citrus snap to balance it all out make for a highly complex, gorgeous cup, as drip or a punchy espresso!

 New!
 Colombia Narino Ecoterra Double Fermented and Washed!
 Sold Out!

 This Colombia is grown by 32 small holder farmers, and processing was meticulously designed to highlight the sweetness and acidity this region is famous for.
 The exhaustive, meticulous care of each farmer ensure a focused, precise final profile.
 This coffee is super clean and snappy, with sweet dark plum, granny smith apple, and fudgey, caramely sweetness.